Leo7247/Gemini-OS-Project/README.md

 3. If you found some bugs, welcome to tell me.
 4. You need to click ```Tab``` when you want to swich to password on login.
 5. This OS can't connect to the network
+6. This is OS requires a Intel x32 architecture machine.

 # Screenshots
 <img width="722" height="432" alt="Screenshot 2026-02-19 at 5 57 07 PM" src="https://github.com/user-attachments/assets/3f3c144c-1359-49c3-8c71-8102c4d3331b" />